Why are our sanctuaries at risk?

-The creation of the national network of marine sanctuaries has crossed political divides and received bi-partisan political support.
+The creation of Australia’s Network of Marine Sanctuaries crossed political divides and received bi-partisan political support.
 It was initiated by John Howard’s Coalition Government in 1998, and finalised by the federal Labor Government in 2012.

-Yet, in December 2013, the Abbott Government took the extraordinary step of suspending all new federal marine parks – erasing the plans that put their protective zoning in place.
-Tony Abbott ordered a ‘review’, saying that not enough science research or consultation has taken place.
+Yet, in 2013, the former Abbott Government took the extraordinary step of suspending all 44 new federal marine parks – erasing the plans that put their protective zoning in place.

 Pledge your support